smashingboxes/cardboard-admin-archive/README.md

 #### Custom CSS/JS
 The css/js for the resources is the same as the cardboard admin interface.
 If you'd like to extend or overwrite some of these, simply edit the `cardboard.css.scss` or `cardboard.js` files located in your assets folder.
 These files were generated during the cardboard installation.

+Note: Make sure to remove `*= require_tree .` from your application.css, you don't want your cardboard css and js to leak into your main app!

 ## Create Settings
 You can create new settings that will be editable from the admin panel.